Tesla, Inc.’s Marketing Mix (4Ps) Analysis

 5. Direct marketing

 Tesla’s marketing mix is unusual in the automotive industry, partly because of its dependence on viral marketing.
 Viral marketing has the biggest contribution in the company’s promotional communication with target customers.
 For example, the release of the Tesla Model S for Kids is largely promoted through viral videos on social media, thereby also promoting the company’s product mix.
 Personal selling is a 4P strategy implemented through sales personnel at company-owned stores and galleries.
-In addition, Tesla uses public relations to manage and boost its popularity.
-For example, the company’s inclusion of its patents in the open-source movement is a testament to the company’s commitment to driving the world’s transition toward sustainable energy.
-Such programs improve customers’ perception about the organization and its brand.
+In addition, Tesla’s marketing mix uses public relations to manage and boost its popularity.
+For example, the company’s inclusion of its patents in the open-source movement is a testament to the business commitment to driving the world’s transition toward sustainable energy.
+This commitment reflects Tesla’s strategy for its corporate social responsibilities and stakeholder management.
+This commitment also supports the company’s marketing strategy by improving customers’ perception of the organization and its brand.
 On the other hand, sales promotions involve discounts for certain items and the company’s customer referral program.
 Occasionally, the company uses direct marketing, such as selling powertrain components and batteries to other businesses.
 In this element of the marketing mix, viral marketing significantly determines Tesla’s effectiveness in promoting its products and brand.

-Price levels and related strategies are covered in this element of the marketing mix.
+Price levels, price points, price ranges, and related strategies are covered in this element of the marketing mix.
 In this company analysis case of Tesla, prices support the premium brand, as well as profitability targets for a limited production scale.
 These prices influence profits and customers’ perception.
 The company has the following pricing strategies:

 1. Premium pricing strategy